 When was the last time you had your duct system cleaned?
 If it’s been years (or you’ve never had it professionally serviced), autumn is the perfect time to schedule an air duct cleaning.

-Cleaning your ducts before winter will help your furnace function more efficiently throughout the season and can also help eliminate weird odors in your HVAC system.
+Cleaning your ducts before winter will improve your furnace efficiency throughout the season and help eliminate weird odors in your HVAC system.
 Professional duct cleaning can also help improve your indoor air quality in a big way.

 Since you’ll probably spend more time indoors than usual when it’s freezing outside, it’s in your best interest to make sure you’re breathing clean air while you stay cozy and warm indoors.